LAKSHYADTU/chatWithPdf/README.md

+# chatWithPdf
-# chatWithPdfA Streamlit-based web application that allows users to upload PDFs and chat with their content using Google's Gemini-Pro AI model.
+A Streamlit-based web application that allows users to upload PDFs and chat with their content using Google's Gemini-Pro AI model.
 The application processes PDFs, converts them into embeddings, and enables natural language interactions with the document content.
 🌟 Features

 PDF Processing: Upload and process single or multiple PDF documents